 - For all the latest news from the official Games site, try Athens2004.
 Interestingly, on the site it says that with such a high selling rate the tickets of the Athens 2004 Olympic Games are already hard to find.
 I can’t help wondering if all the spectators are camera shy because every time I’ve watched any of the events on TV hordes of empty seats seem to outnumber fans 10-to-1.

 - One sport that doesn’t seem to lack spectators is beach volleyball.
-I suspect its popularity has a lot to do with well-built, scantily clad babes cavorting around in the sand but for those who want to know more about the sport itself, check out www.volleyball.org/history_beach.html for a full rundown of its history.
+I suspect its popularity has a lot to do with well-built, scantily clad babes cavorting around in the sand but for those who want to know more about the sport itself, check out the history of volleyball.

 - If you fancy yourself as a bit of an expert, take a crack at the Virtual Olympics.